It might sound humble, but boiled cabbage is absolutely delicious! Swirl it with butter and salt for an easy and healthy side dish.

 Boiled cabbage can complete nearly any meal!
 It’s a healthy vegetable that is low in calories and high in vitamins and fiber (source).
 Here are a few ideas for adding it to meals:

-Vegetarian and gluten-free.
+This boiled cabbage recipe is vegetarian and gluten-free.
 For vegan, plant-based or dairy-free, use olive oil.

 Print